 Offline communities have immense value when building know-like-trust relationships.
-For brands and individuals they really help showcase more of who you are and what you do.
-Offline communities grow brand advocacy, build your audience and help retain customers.
-With so many events in the calendar though how can you make ours stand out, and create a community around your idea that will grow and thrive?
+For brands and individuals, they really help showcase more of who you are and what you do.
+Offline communities grow brand advocacy, build your audience, and help retain customers.
+With so many events on the calendar though how can you make ours stand out, and create a community around your idea that will grow and thrive?
 The answer is in the planning and execution, and more importantly, in the intention.

 Create an environment where people feel valued

 The best real-life experiences should not be designed to sell, but be intended for the purpose of adding value.
 It should not simply be done with the view in mind to collect as many email addresses as possible for the sole purpose of marketing and selling.
 It should be about bringing people together to meet, learn, collaborate, and share ideas.
 Creating a non-selling space where people feel valued and can interact without pressure to buy or pitch is key to the brand community.
 A lot of people are fed up with being sold too so give them a reason to spend their valuable time with you.
 What topics are your ideal attendees interested in hearing about?
 It might be life balance, personal branding, or expanding their software skills.
 If you do decide on topics, offer a diverse range to attract new people continually and to ensure existing attendees don’t get bored.

 Connect people under a common theme or idea